kaangiray26/forte-js/README.md

 ## Features
 * forte-js provides a simple interface for making API calls to Forte.
+* All methods return a promise.
-* forte-js supports only the browser environment.
+* Only supports the browser environment.

 ## Including in your project
 * [ft.js](https://kaangiray26.github.io/forte-js/ft.js)